Skip to main content

 • International Public Sector Accounting Standards

-The Ministry of Finance (MoF) is responsible for establishing public sector accounting and reporting standards in Lithuania.
+The Ministry of Finance is responsible for establishing public sector accounting and reporting requirements in Lithuania.
+Public sector entities are required to apply the Law on Public Sector Reporting and the Public Sector Accounting and Financial Reporting Standards.

 Current Status: Adopted